 "This brings to mind a story about one of our friends.
-While compulsive eating, he accepted a sum of money from a bitterly-hated business rival, giving him no receipt for it.
+While drinking, he accepted a sum of money from a bitterly-hated business rival, giving him no receipt for it.
 He subsequently denied having received the money and used the incident as a basis for discrediting the man.
-He thus used his own wrong-doing as a means of destroying the reputation of another.
+He thus used his own wrongdoing as a means of destroying the reputation of another.
 In fact, his rival was ruined.